 The Ramparts Walk in the Old City of Jerusalem is a gem hidden from locals and tourists alike.
 Hard to find, the Ramparts Walk is one of the most rewarding activities in terms of history, beauty and a greater sense of the Old City as a whole.
-Reasonably priced, the Ramparts Walk makes a great trip combined with the other activities and sites found in and around the Old City.
+Reasonably priced, the Ramparts Walk makes a great trip.
+Combine it with the other activities and sites found in and around the Old City.

 About the Ramparts Walk